dgerabagi/data-curation-environment/flattened_repo.md

         let isFreshEnvironment = history.cycles.length === 0;

         if (this.workspaceRoot) {
-            // C155 Fix: Check for a generic A0 file, not one with "DCE" in the name. const a0Path = path.join(this.workspaceRoot, 'src/Artifacts', 'A0.
+            const a0Path = path.join(this.workspaceRoot, 'src/Artifacts', 'A0.
 Master Artifact List.md');
             const a0Exists = await Services.fileOperationService.fileExists(a0Path);
             if (!a0Exists) {